Endometrial biopsy is the removal of a small piece of tissue from the lining of the uterus (endometrium) for examination.

 How the Test will Feel

 The instruments may feel cold.
-You may feel some pain when the cervix is grasped.
-You may have some cramping as the instruments enter the uterus and the sample is collected.
+You may feel some cramping when the cervix is grasped.
+You may have some mild cramping as the instruments enter the uterus and the sample is collected.
 The discomfort is mild, though for some women it can be severe.
 However, the duration of the test and the pain are short.

 Why the Test is Performed